colah/NN-Topology-Post/index.md

 $$B = [-1, -\frac{2}{3}] \cup [\frac{2}{3}, 1]$$

 Without using a layer of two or more hidden units, we can't classify this dataset.
-But if we use one with two units, we learn to represent the data as a nice curve that allows us to separate the data:
+But if we use one with two units, we learn to represent the data as a nice curve that allows us to separate the classes with a line:

 <div class="centerimgcontainer">
 <img src="img/topology_1D-2D_train.gif" alt="" style="">